 In 2019, El Mufti starred in the five-episode- story, Ma Teegy Ya Meligy, in the multiple-themed TV drama Naseeby W Esmetak (My Destiny, Your Fate) by direct Mostafa Fekry and screenwriter Amr Mahmoud Yassin.
 Playing the role of a well-off girl who falls in love with a physically impaired writer, Huda captivated the audience one more time with her exquisite portrayal of Khadija, the well-off girl who falls in love with a physically impaired writer.

 In 2020, Huda El Mufti made her debut on the silver screen through Ras El Sana (New Year's Eve); written by Mohamed Hefzy and directed by Mohamed Sakr, and Banat Sanawy (High School Girls) by director Mahmoud Kamel and writer Ayman Salama.
-This Ramadan in 2020, she is starring opposite the legendary Adel Imam in Valentino TV drama.
+In Ramadan 2020, she starred in Valentino TV drama, opposite the legendary Adel Imam.
+Additionally, Huda also appeared in the first Egyptian Netflix original series Paranormal by Amr Salama.

-Her upcoming works include the new comedy-fantasy, Dido, and the highly-anticipated film Kira & El Gin by Marwan Hamed.
+In 2019, she finished shooting the new comedy-fantasy, Dido with Karim Fahmy.
+Her upcoming work includes the highly-anticipated film Kira & El Gin by Marwan Hamed.
 Based on Ahmed Mourad's best-selling novel, 1919, the film stars Ahmed Ezz, Karim Abdel Aziz, Hend Sabry, and Ahmed Malek.